 Some companies insist on a business casual dress code as their central style.
 Still, others allow it only for certain occasions like dress-down Fridays, casual business meetings, informal client visits, etc.

 Though the word casual is central to the dress code, Business casual is still formal attire, and it should reflect professionalism and dependability, so ensure that what you wear is pristine and pressed.
 Creased clothes shout out unprofessionalism.

 Business Casual Dress code

-A blazer can completely transform your looks – turn a ‘hmmm’ outfit to ‘very nice’ and professional.
+A blazer can completely transform your looks – turn a ‘hmmm’ outfit to a ‘very nice’ and professional one.
 The blazer can be in a color that suits you and should be semi-fitted.

-Buy tops in sober colors that can be mixed and matched.
+Buy tops in colors that can be mixed and matched.
 Shell tops (sleeveless tops) under blazers are the quintessential business casual staples.
-Turtle neck sweaters are also nice.
-Tops made of knit fabrics are comfortable, casual and do not crease even after a long day of work.
+Turtle-neck sweaters are also nice.
+Tops made of knit fabrics are comfortable and casual and do not crease even after a long day.

-T-shirts are casual but too casual for a business setting, so not so welcome in a business casual dress code.
+T-shirts are casual but too casual for a business setting, so they are not so welcome in a business casual dress code.
 But this depends on where you work.
-A plain and well pressed T-shirt under a blazer can still give a smart look.
+A plain and well-pressed T-shirt under a blazer can still give a smart look.
 But absolutely no logo-t-shirts or hooded sweatshirts.